saezlab/CellNOptR-MaBoSS/README.md

 ## Change the model

 * A `.csv` and a `.sif` files are required.
 The first file contains the experiemental data and the second one gives the regulatory edges of the model.
-For more informations :
+For more informations : *Terfve, Camille, et al. "CellNOptR: a flexible toolkit to train protein signaling networks to data using multiple logic formalisms."
+BMC systems biology 6.1 (2012): 133.*
 * Replace files' names in the `runPipeline.R` lines 41 and 49 respectively.
 If the files are not in the CellNOptR-MaBoSS directory, enter the absolute path of the files.